My Favorite 20-Minute Zucchini Feta Omelet Recipe (A Taste of the Mediterranean)

 Instructions

-• Prepare Zucchini: Wash the zucchini and trim the ends.
-Slice it into rounds approximately 1/4-inch ($ approx 0.6$ cm) thick.
-Lightly season the slices with a pinch of salt.
+• Prepare Zucchini: Wash and trim zucchini.
+Slice into rounds ~¼ inch (≈0.6 cm) thick.
+Lightly season with a pinch of salt.

-• Cook the Omelets: Return the skillet with the reserved oil to medium heat (add the remaining 1 tablespoon of olive oil if the pan looks dry).
-Give the egg mixture a final quick whisk and pour one-third (equivalent to 2 eggs) into the hot skillet, swirling gently to create an even layer.
+• Cook the Omelets: Return the skillet to medium heat; if the pan looks dry, add about 1 teaspoon of the remaining oil before each omelet.
+Pour one-third of the egg mixture into the skillet, swirling to create an even layer.

-• Set and Fill: Allow the eggs to cook undisturbed for 1-2 minutes, or until the edges begin to set.
-Gently lift the cooked edges with the spatula and tilt the pan, allowing uncooked egg to flow underneath.
-Continue cooking until the omelet is mostly set but the surface still appears slightly moist, about 3-4 minutes total cooking time.
-Arrange one-third of the sautéed zucchini slices over one half of the setting egg mixture.
+• Set and Fill: Cook undisturbed 1–2 minutes until edges set.
+Lift edges and tilt the pan so uncooked egg flows underneath; cook until mostly set but the surface is still slightly moist (about 3–4 minutes total).
+Arrange one-third of the sautéed zucchini over one half.
+Doneness: the surface should look just set with no glossy liquid; underside lightly golden.

-• Serve: Gently slide the finished omelet onto a serving plate.
-Immediately sprinkle one-third of the crumbled feta cheese over the top.
+• Serve: Slide onto a plate and sprinkle one-third of the feta on top.

-• Repeat: Repeat steps 4-7 with the remaining egg mixture, zucchini, and feta to create the two additional servings.
-Serve promptly.
+• Repeat: Repeat steps 4–7 for the remaining egg mixture, zucchini, and feta.

 Notes